Buy tickets

 Depending on the nature of the concern or disclosure, an employee, trustee, cricket coach or volunteer should refer the matter to the following individuals or organisations, as relevant:

-All reporting must be done in consultation with the Foundation’s Safeguarding Officer (or in their absence, the Foundation’s Chairman) who will advise what next steps to take, if any.
+All reporting must be done in consultation with the Foundation’s Safeguarding Officer (or in their absence, the Foundation’s Safeguarding lead on the Board of Trustees) who will advise what next steps to take, if any.

-If an employee is not sure to whom or where to refer their concerns, he or she should discuss it with the Foundation’s Safeguarding Officer (or in their absence, the Foundation’s Chairman).
+If employees are not sure to whom or where to refer their concerns, they should discuss it with the Foundation’s Safeguarding Officer (or in their absence, the Foundation’s Safeguarding lead on the Board of Trustees).